 A quarter of buyers in the Buyersphere Report also said that their chosen supplier exhibited at more events or exhibitions than its competitors, which had an impact on their buying decision.
 So if your company is not exhibiting and your competitors are, you could be missing out on important sales opportunities.

 As well as generating leads and sales, exhibitions can also help to increase brand awareness to secure future sales.

 From the Buyersphere Report 2013, buyers said that the strongest attribute of a winning supplier was brand awareness before the buying process began.
 This suggests that it’s increasingly important to raise awareness of your business to potential clients before their buying decision has even started.

-Be sure to begin contact with delegates early so take advantage of opportunities to mail the attendee list and let your own database of contacts know that you will be there.
-Set a goal to acquire contact details and business cards while you are at the show, perhaps via a competition, so that you can continue the contact after the exhibition.
+Be sure to begin contact with delegates early, so take advantage of opportunities to mail the attendee list and let your own database of contacts know that you will be there.
+Set a goal to acquire contact details and business cards while you are at the show, perhaps via a competition, so that you can continue the contract after the exhibition.

 Whilst the survey demonstrates the important role exhibitions play in acquiring new customers, let’s not forget that a good variety of channels is most effective.

 Research by BrandScience in 2010 suggested that using 3 channels in a campaign improves ROI by 700% and according to research by B2B Marketing, the top 3 most effective channels were Email, Events and Telemarketing.
 Two of which offer live interaction, which just goes to show, we still like to speak to a real person when making a B2B purchase.